Coxey's Army

 Coxey's Army was a protest march by unemployed workers from the United States, led by Ohio businessman Jacob Coxey.
-They marched on Washington, D.C. in 1894, the second year of a four-year economic depression that was the worst in United States history at the time.
+They marched on Washington, D.C., in 1894, the second year of a four-year economic depression that was the worst in United States history at the time.
 Officially named the Army of the Commonwealth in Christ, its nickname came from its leader and was more enduring.
 It was the first significant popular protest march on Washington, and the expression "Enough food to feed Coxey's Army" originates from this march.

 First march

 The purpose of the march, termed a "petition in boots", was to protest the unemployment caused by the Panic of 1893 and to lobby for the government to create jobs which would involve building roads and other public works improvements, with workers paid in paper currency which would expand the currency in circulation, consistent with populist ideology.
 The march originated with 100 men in Massillon, Ohio, on March 25, 1894, passing through Pittsburgh, Becks Run and Homestead, Pennsylvania, in April.

 The Army's western section received the nickname Kelley's Army, after California leader "General" Charles T. Kelley.
 Although larger at its beginning, Kelley's Army lost members on its long journey; few made it past the Ohio River.
 Another group, Fry's Army, began marching in Los Angeles, but largely dissipated east of St. Louis.
 Various groups from around the country gathered to join the march, and its number had grown to 500 with more on the way from further west when it reached Washington on April 30, 1894.
 The 260 acre Shreve farm site at current day Colmar Manor, Maryland, was used by the 6,000 jobless men as a camp site.
 Coxey and other leaders of the movement were arrested the next day for walking on the grass of the United States Capitol.
 Interest in the march and protest rapidly dwindled.
 Although it was ultimately unsuccessful, the march is notable as the first protest march on Washington, D.C.

 Some of the most militant Coxeyites were those who formed their own "armies" in Pacific Northwest centers such as Butte, Tacoma, Spokane, and Portland.
 Many of these protesters were unemployed railroad workers who blamed railroad companies, President Grover Cleveland's monetary policies, and excessive freight rates for their plight.
-The climax of this movement was perhaps on April 21, 1894, when William Hogan and approximately 500 followers commandeered a Northern Pacific Railway train for their trek to Washington, D.C.
+The climax of this movement was perhaps on April 21, 1894, when William Hogan and approximately 500 followers commandeered a Union Pacific Railroad train for their trek to Washington, D.C.
 They enjoyed support along the way, which enabled them to fight off the federal marshals attempting to stop them.
 Federal troops finally apprehended the Hoganites near Forsyth, Montana.
 While the protesters never made it to the capital, the military intervention they provoked proved to be a rehearsal for the federal force that broke the Pullman Strike later that year.